 Mark Macha | Architect, Design Consultant

-Rajiv heads up the Urban Design & Planning team at COLAB.
+Rajiv works on Urban Design & Planning projects at COLAB.
 He received his Master’s degree in Architecture from the Georgia Institute of Technology, in 1976, and his Bachelor’s degree in Architecture from the Indian Institute of Technology, in 1971.

 Widely accredited for transformative projects across private, public and institutional sectors, Rajiv brings the knowledge and know-how from four decades of experience in mixed-use buildings, land use plans, mass transit systems, Transit Oriented Development TOD, large-scale commercial real estate development, and urban renewal / revitalization.
 His expertise includes multi-discipline design management, from interpreting the client’s vision, to conceptualization and submission of deliverables.